Five lessons that Marvel Studios’ Disney+ shows need to learn from the Marvel Netflix series

 Lesson #3: Make sure it feels like part of the MCU

-For a TV show set in the Marvel Cinematic Universe to succeed, it has to feel like it’s set in the MCU – and if that sounds like a bit of a no-brainer, remember that it’s also something the Netflix series all quickly forgot.
-True, they started out strong, indirectly referencing the movies and using them as a jumping off point to explore the street-level impact of earth-shattering events such as The Avengers’ Battle of New York.
+For a TV show set in the Marvel Cinematic Universe to succeed, it has to feel like it’s set in the MCU.
+If that sounds like a no-brainer, remember it’s something the Netflix series all quickly forgot.
+True, they started out strong, indirectly referencing the movies and using them as a jumping-off point to explore the street-level impact of earth-shattering events such as The Avengers’ Battle of New York.
+However, efforts to link the Netflix series with the MCU films were steadily abandoned over time and replaced with a greater emphasis on inter-series shared continuity, instead.

-To be honest, it seems virtually impossible for the Disney+ MCU shows to suffer this same fate, though.
-Headlined by several key supporting players from the movies – with the original actors even reprising their roles! – it’s going to be pretty hard for WandaVision, The Falcon and the Winter Soldier, Loki and the other upcoming series not to highlight their connection to the MCU.
+So, while it was clear that Daredevil took place in the same world as, say, The Punisher, it didn’t feel like either show belonged in the same universe as the MCU.
+That said, it seems virtually impossible for the Disney+ MCU shows to suffer this same fate, though.
+Headlined by several key supporting players from the movies – with the original actors even reprising their roles! – it’s going to be pretty hard for WandaVision, The Falcon and the Winter Soldier, Loki, and the other upcoming series not to highlight their connection to the MCU.

-Lesson #4: Never sacrifice the main narrative to set-up future spin-offs
+Lesson #4: Never sacrifice the main narrative to set up future spinoffs

 Lesson #5: Only do a crossover if you have a worthwhile story to tell